London events in April

 Advertising

 April is an underrated month if you ask us.
 Winter is finally over and everyone starts to emerge from hibernation, ready to properly commit to socialising again.
-By this time of the year the sun has usually put in a few appearances, London’s parks and gardens are in full bloom and the city feels alive with all the possibilities of summer, but without all the sunburn and sweltering, sleepless nights.
+The sun has put in a few appearances, London’s parks and gardens are in full bloom and the city feels alive with all the possibilities of summer, but without all the sunburn and sweltering, sleepless nights.

-There’s also a handful of spring music festivals, some cracking art exhibitions and theatre (including the first open-air shows of the year) and plenty more amazing things going on around the city.
+There’s also a handful of spring music festivals, some cracking art exhibitions and theatre (including the first open-air shows of the year) and plenty more amazing things going on around the city, including the London Marathon and the Boat Race

-Check out our roundup of the best of them, and start planning an amazing month now.
+Check out our roundup of the best stuff happening throughout the month, and start planning an amazing spring now.

 RECOMMENDED: Find more inspiration with our roundup of the best things to do this week